Kicksecure/security-misc/README.md

   `/usr/lib/systemd/pstore.conf.d/30_security-misc.conf`

-- An initramfs hook sets the sysctl values in `/usr/lib/sysctl.d/` before init is executed so sysctl hardening is enabled as early as possible.
+- An initramfs hook sets the sysctl values in `/etc/sysctl.conf` and `/etc/sysctl.d` before init is executed so sysctl hardening is enabled as early as possible.
 This is implemented for `initramfs-tools` only because this is not needed for `dracut` as `dracut` does that by default, at least on `systemd` enabled systems.
 Not researched for non-`systemd` systems by the author of this part of the readme.

 ## Network hardening